 There is also a theme of cuckolding in Robotech.
 Nova cuckolds Dana and Annie cuckolds Lunk.
 Within the Rick-Minmei-Lisa love triangle, Minmei cuckolds Lisa and later Lisa cuckolds Minmei.
 Minmei also cuckolds Rick as she seemingly leads him on but won’t commit throughout the series and later cuckolds Rick with Lynn Kyle.
 Azonia is briefly cuckolded by Minmei.
 Max cuckolds all Zentreadi when he marries Miriya.
 Max is also the one who broke Breetai’s observation bubble which was a foreshadowing of Miriya’s deflowering.
 The Regis cuckolds the Regent, and in a way, Zor cuckolds his elders by sending the SDF-1 to Earth.

 4. Gender in Robotech

 Fourth, to make a scholarly study of gender studies in Robotech the character of Lancer or Yellow Dancer must be addressed.
 It is very unusual for a 1980s American children’s cartoon to portray a transvestite.
 Certain conservative Midwest television markets would likely not allow this to air in 2019 let alone 1985.
 Of course, this is not an American cartoon originally, and it was later distributed internationally.
-Yellow Dancer is possibly modeled on the Japanese tradition of Kabuki theatre.
+Yellow Dancer is possibly modeled on the Japanese tradition of Kabuki theater.
 This usually involves all male actors playing all parts and all genders in a theatrical production.
 Astoundingly, Lancer made it onto public airwaves during the conservative Republican Reagan administration.
 Robotech was edited to meet the standards and practices of the flagship broadcaster NBC New York as reported by Tommy Yune in Episode 18 of the RoboSkull Cast podcast released 12/7/2017.
 A more brief and comical scene displaying cross-dressing involves Bron mistakenly stealing women’s clothing as his disguise in Episode 13: Blue Wind.